What train services will run on Wednesday after the rail strike?

 Between around 5am and 6am.

-The process of taking trains out of depots will only begin when signallers on daytime shifts start work at 6-6.30am.
-No passenger services will run before 6.30am.
+The process of taking trains out of depots only began when signallers on daytime shifts started work at 6am-6.30am.

-It is expected to take up to four hours in some locations.
+It was expected to take up to four hours in some locations.

 – How quickly will services ramp up?